-Subsystems might include schools or colleges within the university, athletics teams, fraternities and sororities, and other extra-curricular groups, all of which contribute to overall academic goals.
+Subsystems might include schools or colleges within the university, athletics teams, fraternities and sororities, and other extracurricular groups, all of which contribute to overall academic goals.

-2. The U.S. military is legendary in terms of its bureaucracy.
-In what ways does this structure benefit the organization?
+2. The U.S. Congress is legendary in terms of its bureaucracy.
+In what ways does this structure benefit this important branch of government?
 In what ways might it hinder the organization?

-The military structure is efficient and productive and relies on specialized skills of military officials.
+Students may offer that the structure is efficient and productive and relies on specialized skills of government officials.
 However, some people perform best without excessive rules and procedures, which can limit creativity.